GauravDhuri/missingskill-learning/Node.js/Node.js.md

 ## <span class="header2"> Node.js Modules</span>

-Modules are same as JavaScript libraries.
+<span class="highlight">Modules are same as JavaScript libraries</span>.
 A set of function we want to include in our application.

 ### <span class="header3">Core Modules</span>